Maximum the Hormone: 1997-2001: Formation, early days, and line-up change

-2002–2007: Commercial success
+2002-2007: Commercial success

 In 2002, the band left Sky Records and signed with Mimikajiru Records.
 The band released the single, "Niku Cup", followed by a full-length album, Mimi Kajiru, in 2002.
 The EP Kusoban, released in 2004, featured heavy music mixed with light pop that has gained them mainstream attention.
 After the release of Kusoban, the band signed to VAP, a major record label.

-The band released the full-length album Rokkinpo Goroshi in 2005 The release caused a surge in their fanbase, as they began to sell out more shows, playing many rock festivals, and eventually releasing a live DVD, Debu Vs. Debu.
+The band released the full-length album Rock-impo Goroshi in 2005.
+The release caused a surge in their fanbase, as they began to sell out more shows, playing many rock festivals, and eventually releasing a live DVD, Debu Vs. Debu.
 In addition, "Rolling1000toon" was featured as an ending theme in the Air Master anime, as well as being featured in DrumMania 10th Mix as a playable song.
 The song's title is actually a play on words.
 Combined, the number 1000 (pronounced "sen"), and "toon" (pronounced "ton") form the phrase "rolling senton".
 A senton is a leaping move, in pro wrestling, that often includes somersaults.
-The concept is illustrated at the end of the music video, when the protagonist (bassist Ue-chan) fells the bully character by leaping into the air, doing several mid-air flips, then landing the final blow.
+The concept is illustrated at the end of the music video, when the protagonist (bassist Ue-chang) fells the bully character by leaping into the air, doing several mid-air flips, then landing the final blow.